vga101/gaiasky/docs/Recording-camera.rst

 Playing camera paths
 ====================

-In order to play a camera file, click on the folder icon next to the ``REC`` icon.
+In order to play a camera file, click on the ``PLAY``  icon next to the ``REC`` icon.
 This will prompt a list of available camera files in the ``$HOME/.gaiasky/camera`` folder.